MichaelCurrin/dev-cheatsheets/cheatsheets/python/install/install-and-upgrade.md

 ```

-Try this to sort out the linking.
+Try this to sort out the linking:

 ```sh
 $ brew unlink python && brew link python